Swoop Aero: Integrating AWS IoT Core and Machine Learning for critical air logistics

 In collaboration with Swoop Aero, DiUS started by performing a health check to assess the current platform—end-to-end architecture, deployment approach and production readiness—against the business drivers.
 This was followed by recommendations and a future-state architecture to ensure best practices were maintained.

 Early on, the decision was made to move from a Raspberry Pi-based platform to the NVIDIA Jetson Nano to enable feature-rich capabilities and ensure the company’s leading position in a growing industry.
 To ensure readiness for production and scale, BuildRoot was chosen as the underlying Linux operating system for the embedded platform, along with the adoption of AWS IoT Core for the remote management, provisioning and deployment of over-the-air updates.
+Secure Boot with signed and encrypted firmware together with full storage encryption was employed to both ensure the authenticity and integrity of the firmware, which is vital for aerospace applications, and also to help protect the company’s intellectual property.

 In order to improve operational efficiency, reliability and safety the team looked to unlock the power of data in a number of valuable ways.
 Firstly, a custom data automation pipeline was built to gain insights from the drones instrumentation and reusable patterns were established to define triggers of events and calls to action.
 Unlike the data processed for typical business analytics, drone flight data consists of multiple streams of log events and sensor measurements sampled at disparate frequencies.
 The analytics framework was required to combine these information streams to give a coherent story of a flight.